CurtisGreen/dallas-area-transit-alliance/_posts/data-announces-formation.md

 We are building our movement rapidly and invite all transit riders and advocates to join us at our upcoming events:

-* Farmers Branch Trash Pickup and Brunch on Sunday, August 4th, 9:00 AM - 1:00 PM
+**Farmers Branch Trash Pickup and Brunch on Sunday, August 4th, 9:00 AM - 1:00 PM**
 * 12800 Denton Drive, Farmers Branch
+* Bring gloves, trash bags, and etc...

-* General Meeting on Aunday, August 18th, 3:00 PM - 5:00 PM
+**General Meeting on Sunday, August 18th, 3:00 PM - 5:00 PM**
 * Address?
+* Details for access

 DATA was formed in response to the recent wave of city council resolutions aimed at reducing DART funding.
 Our organization represents 13 DART member cities: Dallas, Addison, Carrollton, Cockrell Hill, Farmers Branch, Garland, Glenn Heights, Highland Park, Irving, Plano, Richardson, Rowlett, and University Park.